strickyak/prego/README.md

 What is emitted is the body lines of the macro, terminated with semicolons (not newlines), and finally the source line with its macro call syntax replaced by what comes after the word return.

+## Inline Macros

+If you say `func (inline)` instead of `func (macro)`, it works just like `func (macro)`, unless you specify `--noinline`, in which case it turns into a function defintion instead of a macro.
+In this case you need to specify argument types and return type like you do for a function.

+## Number-Suffixed Identifiers

+If syntax appears like `n[id]` where n in a decimal number and id is an identifier, it turns into `id_n`.
+This lets you turn one parameter name into several related identifiers.
+The choice of syntax assumes that suffixing numbers does not appear in the target langauge.
+This is the case for Go (but not for C!).

+Example:  `2[bird]` becomes `bird_2`.